jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Not this game though, but the sequel that's similar in so many ways.
 Let's win the Game of Technological Life, what we can also call techvolution.

+## Story—The Job

+I thought learning the rules would be enough.
+I was wrong.

+An insurance adjuster must do three things on every claim:

+1. Find out what happened and who was involved.
+2. Determine if it's covered by the policy.
+3. Calculate the cost to fix it.

+Simple, right?

+Except we're authorizing thousands—sometimes hundreds of thousands—of dollars per day.
+And no one knows what to do after a crash.
+You don't—I bet.
+So, getting the information we need for three seemingly easy questions was mayhem.

+There was no rationalization.
+No production line.
+This information arrived in a constant, random stream: calls, emails, voicemails.
+We had no control over the flow.

+Sometimes people call from the crash scene.
+Sometimes disappear for weeks.
+Sometimes they call back 10 times a day for an update.
+Oh, and people lie constantly.

+"Why am I at fault?"
+_Because you hit a freaking tree!_
+"Unfortunately, we cannot sue the person who planted the tree."

+"I only drive Buick Enclaves."
+_That's... really specific._
+"Okay, I'll track one down for you."

+"How much will my rates go up?"
+_People ask this constantly._
+"I'm only an adjuster; I'm not trained for that information."

+A few months in, I finally felt like I was getting the hang of it.
+One day, I answered eight calls from the queue.
+All eight went to payment—fully processed, start to finish.
+I was so proud of myself. _I'm getting this.
+I got this.
+Let's go!_

+Then I got an email from a manager:

+*"You answered 8 calls today.
+The average was 20.
+Expectation is you increase your answer rate."*

+I was yet to learn the difference between working well and meeting targets.
+The mayhem was yet to really set in.

 ## Chapter 7—What Does the Game of Life Mean

 Before we press start on the Game of Technological Life, there's something to say about the Game of Life.